CBD oil for cats

 Human preparations without veterinary approval |

-Human CBD oils may contain carrier substances or residues unsuitable for cats. |
+Human CBD oils may contain unsuitable carrier substances or residues for cats. |

 |